P11D Deadline 2026 Submission Dates, How to File & Penalties for UK Employers

-This guide explains what the P11D is, who completes it, the 2025 deadline, how to submit online, and the penalties for late or incorrect filing.
+This guide applies specifically to the 2025-26 tax year and explains everything employers need to know, including what a P11D is, who must complete it, key deadlines, how to submit forms online, Class 1A National Insurance obligations, and the penalties for late or incorrect filing.

 A P11D is a tax form that employers must complete for each employee or director who receives taxable benefits on top of their salary.
 Examples include company cars, private medical insurance, loans, or non-business travel expenses.

-Important update: Since 6 April 2023, HMRC has mandated electronic filing for all P11D and P11D(b) forms.
+Important: Since 6 April 2023, HMRC has mandated electronic filing for all P11D and P11D(b) forms.
 Paper submissions are no longer accepted.
-All forms must be submitted via HMRC’s PAYE online services for Employers or Agents, or through recognized third-party software.
+All forms must be submitted via HMRC’s PAYE online services for Employers or Agents, or through recognised third-party software.

 Key P11D Deadlines and Responsibilities